-Focus is everything when it comes to practicing anything, though, it is especially when practicing the violin.
-Consequently, improper practice can, and usually will lead to poor results.
+Focus is everything when it comes to practice, but focus is especially important when taking violin lessons in Toronto.
+Improper practice can, and usually will lead to poor results.
 However, with the right tips, anyone can succeed in practicing more mindfully, deliberately, and efficiently.

 If students do not focus while they practice, their lesson will always fail to meet their expectations.
 By taking the time to focus, students can assess the smaller chunks of their music at a time.
 For example, instead of focusing on an entire page, the student could focus on one bar or phrase at a time.Furthermore, students should track their focus during practice.
 By limiting the duration that every student practices during each session or lesson, it is easier to track and determine how much each student is progressing per violin practice.
 Violinist Nathan Milstein’s teacher Leopold Aver once said, “Practice with your fingers and you need all day.
 Practice with your mind and you will do as much in 1 1/2 hours.”
 Excessive practicing without focus can be just as bad as practicing too little.Practice Violin When It’s Best For You